-SLO 9: Support, supervise and educate Key At point of credentialing, the PEM-ACP will be able to: Capabilities KC1.
-Set learning objectives for, and deliver, a teaching session that demonstrates growing expertise throughout their ACP training KC2.
-Deliver effective feedback to a junior colleague or allied health professional KC3.
-Undertake training and supervision of members of the ED team in the clinical environment KC4.
-Prepare and deliver teaching sessions outside of the clinical environment, including simulation, small-group work and didactic teaching KC5.
-Provide effective constructive feedback to colleagues, including debrief
+SLO 9: Support, supervise and educate

+KC1. set learning objectives for, and deliver, a teaching session that demonstrates growing expertise throughout their ACP training

+KC2. deliver effective feedback to a junior colleague or allied health professional

+KC3. undertake training and supervision of members of the ED team in the clinical environment

+KC4. prepare and deliver teaching sessions outside of the clinical environment, including simulation, small-group work and didactic teaching

+KC5. provide effective constructive feedback to colleagues, including debrief

-KC6.
-Understand the principles necessary to mentor and appraise junior colleagues.
-Entrustment level 3: with Supervisor 'on call' from home for queries, able to provide directions via phone and able to attend the bedside if required to provide direct supervision Descriptors Delivers effective teaching and training to a variety of staff across various professional backgrounds Delivers effective feedback with action plan Able to supervise junior colleagues in their clinical assessment and management of patients Able to supervise junior colleagues in carrying out appropriate practical procedures GPCs Domain 1: Professional values and behaviours Domain 8: Capabilities in education and training
+KC6. understand the principles necessary to mentor and appraise junior colleagues

+Entrustment level 3: Supervisor 'on call' from home for queries, able to provide directions via phone and able to attend the bedside if required to provide direct supervision.

+- Delivers effective teaching and training to a variety of staff across various professional backgrounds - Delivers effective feedback with action plan - Able to supervise junior colleagues in their clinical assessment and management of patients - Able to supervise junior colleagues in carrying out appropriate practical procedures

+Domain 8: Capabilities in education and training

-3.2.9 SLO 10: Participate in research and managing data appropriately
+3.2.9 SLO 10: Participate in research and manage data appropriately

-SLO 10: Participate in research and managing data appropriately Key Capabilities At point of credentialing, the PEM-ACP will be able to: KC1.
-Search the medical literature effectively and know how to critically appraise studies KC2.
-Appraise, synthesise, communicate and use research evidence to develop EM care KC3.
-Actively participate in research Entrustment level 3: with Supervisor 'on call' from home for queries, able to provide directions via phone and able to attend the bedside if required to provide direct supervision.
-Descriptors Manages clinical information/data appropriately Understands principles of research and academic writing Demonstrates ability to carry out critical appraisal of the literature Understands the role of evidence in clinical practice and demonstrates shared decision making with patients Demonstrates appropriate knowledge of research methods, including qualitative and quantitative approaches in scientific enquiry
+SLO 10: Participate in research and manage data appropriately

+KC1. search the medical literature effectively and know how to critically appraise studies

+KC2. appraise, synthesise and communicate research evidence to develop EM care

+KC3. actively participate in research

+Entrustment level 3: Supervisor 'on call' from home for queries, able to provide directions via phone and able to attend the bedside if required to provide direct supervision.

-Demonstrates appropriate knowledge of research principles and concepts and the translation of research into practice Follows guidelines on ethical conduct in research and consent for research Understands public health epidemiology and global health patterns Recognises potential of applied informatics, genomics, stratified risk and personalised medicine and seeks advice for patient benefit when appropriate.
-GPCs Domain 3: Professional knowledge professional requirements national legislative requirements the health service and healthcare systems in the four countries Domain 9: Capabilities in research and scholarship
+- Manages clinical information/data appropriately - Understands principles of research and academic writing - Demonstrates ability to carry out critical appraisal of the literature - Understands the role of evidence in clinical practice and demonstrates shared decision making with patients - Demonstrates appropriate knowledge of research methods, including qualitative and quantitative approaches in scientific enquiry - Demonstrates appropriate knowledge of research principles and concepts and the translation of research into practice - Follows guidelines on ethical conduct in research and consent for research - Understands public health epidemiology and global health patterns - Recognises potential of applied informatics, genomics, stratified risk and personalised medicine and seeks advice for patient benefit when appropriate.

+- professional requirements

+- national legislation

+- the health service and healthcare systems in the four countries

+Domain 9: Capabilities in research and scholarship